Skip to content

 To get started, simply use Blender as you usually would, transforms will be automatically constrained to a plane based on your view angle.

-To turn off automatic constraints you can press the icon in the top bar.
+To toggle automatic constraints you can press the ac_on icon in the top bar.
 Alternatively you can use the shortcut Shift+Alt+X. This can be configured in add-on preferences, see Hotkeys

 By default transformations will be constrained to a 2D plane based on: